does this work?

 procedures, such as the Gold Standard.

-documented by an independent third party.
+area, and which are documented by an independent third party.
 As an example, one of our latest wind farm projects in

 India also funds a girls school with 291 students in one of the poorest areas of Delhi, funds health